imoken1122/asi-camera-rs/README.md

 - MacOS Apple silicon M2 ( Rosseta2 )
 - Ubuntu 22.04 x86_64

-Other OS (Linux Windows, RasPi) and architecture  have not been tested because I don't have native environment.
+Other OS (Linux Windows, RasPi) and architecture  have not been tested.

 ## Run